 An entity applies those amendments to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after January 1, 2019 and to transactions in which it obtains joint control on or after the beginning of the first annual reporting period beginning on or after January 1, 2019, with early application permitted.
+These amendments had no impact on the consolidated financial statements of the Group as there is no transaction where joint control is obtained.

-• Amendments to PAS 12, Income Tax Consequences of Payments on Financial Instruments Classified as Equity (Part of Annual Improvements to PFRSs 2015 - 2017 Cycle)
+• Amendments to PAS 12, Income Tax Consequences of Payments on Financial Instruments Classified as Equity